 Climate change is widely and increasingly recognized as a “threat multiplier” that can contribute to heightened fragility.
+But, conflict is not inevitable.

 Women at the grassroots are uniquely positioned to contribute to sustainable natural resource management, climate-resilient communities, and enhanced peace and stability.
 For policymakers and practitioners, promoting women’s contributions can accelerate gains across peace, conservation, and sustainability.